 - Less Invasive – Without a face mask or tubing, many people find an appliance less restricting and more comfortable than a CPAP.

 - More Convenient – An appliance doesn’t need electricity or a battery, so you can use it anywhere.
 It’s easier to transport too since it fits in a pocket or purse.

 With her training and expertise, Dr. Takacs will determine the right sleep apnea solutions for you.
-To schedule a consultation with her, call 859-251-5115 for new patients, or call 859-721-2072 for existing patients.
+To schedule a consultation to discuss sleep apnea in Lexington, call 859-251-5115 today.